POP303U/neovim-config/README.md

 **Setup**
 + 1: Install NvChad for neovim
-+ 2: Clone the 'lua' folder into where your configuration is stored i.e. where your init.lua is located
++ 2: Install rust-analyzer
-+ 3: Install rust-analyzer
++ 3: Clone the 'lua' folder into ~/.config/nvim/ (i.e., where your init.lua is located)
 + 4: Finished!
 You can add your own plugins and configurations if you want!